Robustness and Generalization for Metric Learning: Examples of Robust Metric Learning Algorithms

-To prove the robustness of \eqref{generalform}, we will need the following theorem, which essentially says that if a metric learning algorithm achieves approximately the same testing loss for testing pairs that are close to each other, then it is robust. \begin{theorem} Fix $\gamma>0$ and a metric $\rho$ of $\mathcal{Z}$.
-Suppose $\mathcal{A}$ satisfies
+To prove the robustness of \eqref{generalform}, we will use the following theorem, which is based on the geometric intuition behind robustness.
+It essentially says that if a metric learning algorithm achieves approximately the same testing loss for testing pairs that are close to each other, then it is robust.\footnote{We provide a similar theorem for the case of triplets in \ref{tripletthm}.} \begin{theorem} Fix $\gamma>0$ and a metric $\rho$ of $\mathcal{Z}$.
+Suppose $\mathcal{A}$ satisfies:\\ $\forall z_1,z_2,z'_1,z'_2 : z_1,z_2\in \mathbf{s}, \rho(z_1,z'_1)\leq \gamma, \rho(z_2,z'_2)\leq \gamma$,

 and $\mathcal{N}(\gamma/2,\mathcal{Z},\rho) < \infty$.
 Then $\mathcal{A}$ is $(\mathcal{N}(\gamma/2,\mathcal{Z},\rho),\epsilon(p_\mathbf{s}))$-robust. \end{theorem} \begin{proof} By definition of covering number, we can partition ${X}$ in $\mathcal{N}(\gamma/2,{X},\rho)$ subsets such that each subset has a diameter less or equal to $\gamma$.
 Furthermore, since ${Y}$ is a finite set, we can partition $\mathcal{Z}$ into $|Y|\mathcal{N}(\gamma/2,{X},\rho)$ subsets $\{C_i\}$ such that $z_1,z'_1\in C_i \Rightarrow \rho(z_1,z'_1)\leq \gamma$.
-Therefore,
+Therefore, $\forall z_1,z_2,z'_1,z'_2 : z_1,z_2\in \mathbf{s}, \rho(z_1,z'_1)\leq \gamma, \rho(z_2,z'_2)\leq \gamma$,